PROGRAMS OF THE CLAREMONT INSTITUTE

 With a gift commitment of $100,000, which can be paid over four years, you will be invited to join the Publication Committee of the Claremont Review of Books.
 Committee members are listed prominently in each issue, and are invited to exclusive events with Claremont Review of Books editors and contributors.

-A gift of $20,000 will sponsor a Forum.
-You will be publicly acknowledged as a Claremont Review of Books Forum Sponsor and invited to a private meeting with the panelists.
+A gift of $20,000 will sponsor a CRB-focused event.
+You will be publicly acknowledged as a Claremont Review of Books Event Sponsor and invited to a private meeting with the panelists.

 Your gift to the Claremont Review of Books in any amount helps to continue the publication of this important journal of political thought and statesmanship.